HatfieldAlex/Zettar/docs/README.md

 ## 📘 Product Overview
-Zettar is a platform that helps developers identify feasible Points of Connection (POCs) for new site projects - such as factories, renewable energy installations, or EV charging hubs - to the National Grid of Great Britain.
-It focuses specifically on analysing other applications at each connection point, cleaning and structuring raw, inconsistent DNO data into a standardised, easy‑to‑interpret format, making it instantly valuable for site selection.
+Zettar is a platform that helps users locate the nearest electrical substation by type.
+By entering a location and selecting a substation category (Primary, BSP, or GSP), users receive the closest matching substation.

-DNO application datasets are often released in messy, inconsistent formats, making it hard to understand current capacity or demand, or gauge how many projects are already in the queue.
-Zettar transforms this data into a clean, searchable, map‑based tool - giving developers a clear view of grid availability and enabling faster, smarter siting decisions.
+Substation location data from Distribution Network Operators (DNOs) is often messy and inconsistently formatted, making it difficult to identify nearby connection points.
+Zettar cleans and standardises this data into a searchable, map-based tool - offering a clear, reliable view of the grid’s infrastructure.

 ### Features

-- **Location & Connection Search:** Drop a pin and choose a connection type (Primary, BSP, or GSP) to find the nearest relevant substation.
+- **Location & Connection Search:** Drop a pin and choose a connection type (Primary, BSP, or GSP) to find the nearest relevant substation
-- **Interactive Mapping:** Powered by the Google Maps API, the map-based UI makes it easy to explore potential sites visually.
+- **Interactive Mapping:** Powered by the Google Maps API, the map-based UI makes it easy to explore potential sites visually
-- **Up-to-date DNO Data:** Displays generation and demand application data for substations including capacity, number of applicants, and application status.
+- **Up-to-date DNO Data:** Retrieves the latest substation location data directly from DNO-provided sources, ensuring results reflect the most current network information